Live and Let Die (album): Cover art

 The original cover was to display Kool G Rap and DJ Polo robbing a bank, with the photo being in black and white through a surveillance camera's perspective.
 This concept was eventually dismissed, as every bank said that they would not allow them to take such a graphic photo in their buildings.
 The second option was to have a photo of Kool G Rap and DJ Polo hopping inside a van with sacks of money and guns.
 Although this idea was more promising, being that this photo would cost less, and they could easily do it inside a photo studio, there was a new policy that record labels were taking at that time, which didn't allow weapons on album covers.
 The third and final option was thought of by photographer George Dubose.
 The cover depicts Kool G Rap and DJ Polo in a warehouse dangling raw meat in front of a pair of rottweilers, whose leashes are tied to the legs of a pair of chairs, on top of which are two Tactical Narcotics Taskforce agents in nooses.
-It insinuates that as Kool G Rap and DJ Polo tease the dogs with the food, they run, pulling out the chairs and strangling the two under covers.
+It insinuates that as Kool G Rap and DJ Polo tease the dogs with the food, they run, pulling out the chairs and strangling the two undercovers.
 The album was eventually shelved because of this, and remained out of print until it was re-released in August 2008.

-Reception

-Critical response
+Critical reception

 Although Live and Let Die didn't receive the same amount of commercial success and attention as some of Kool G Rap's other releases, it is widely favored among fans and critics alike.
-Andy Kellman of AllMusic gave the album 4 ½ out of 5 stars, and stated; "A strong case could be made for Live and Let Die as Kool G Rap & DJ Polo's crowning achievement".
+Andy Kellman of AllMusic stated, "A strong case could be made for Live and Let Die as Kool G Rap & DJ Polo's crowning achievement".
 He also went on to say that "The album is one story after another that draws you in without fail, and they come at you from several angles.
 Whether pulling off a train heist, venting sexual frustration, analyzing his psychosis, or lording over the streets, G Rap is a pro at holding a captive audience.
 All die-hard East Coast rap fans, especially followers of the Notorious B.I.G., owe it to themselves to get real familiar with this album".
 Jeff Chang from Trouser Press gave the album a favorable review and complimented the chemistry between Kool G Rap and producer Sir Jinx, as well as the album's overall lyricism and production.